-The primary purpose of the nursing program is to provide an accessible student-centered educational program which blends innovative technology and face-to-face support in order to prepare entry level nurses for the communities they will serve.
+The primary purpose of the Associate Degree Program is to provide an accessible student-centered educational program that blends innovative technology and face-to-face support to prepare entry-level nurses for the communities they will serve.
 Additional purposes include:

-- Develop and maintain strong clinical and service liaisons, including partnerships with community groups and health care agencies. - Develop and maintain strong affiliations with institutes of higher education to facilitate program graduates' ability to pursue advanced nursing degrees.
+- Develop and maintain strong clinical and service liaisons, including partnerships with community groups and healthcare agencies. - Develop and maintain strong affiliations with institutes of higher education to facilitate program graduates' ability to pursue advanced nursing degrees.